 If driving up or down a steep gradient, the system is unable to maintain the limited speed: the memorised speed flashes on the instrument panel and a beep sounds at regular intervals to inform you.

 The speed limiter function is in no way linked to the braking system.

-SPEED LIMITER (3/3)
+CRUISE CONTROL/SPEED LIMITER: speed limiter function (3/3)